marlls1989/ascend-freepdk45/README.md

 //    Matheus Trevisan Moreira <br>
 //    Ney Laert Vilar Calazans <br>
 // Contact: ney.calazans@pucrs.br, marcos.sartori@acad.pucrs.br or gaph@googlegroups.com <br>
-//
+//<br>
-// Last revision - September 6, 2021
+// Last revision - September 6, 2021<br>
-//
+//<br>
-// Last revision comments: A set of new cells is now available, including asymmetric C-elements
+// Last revision comments: A set of new cells is now available, including<br>
-//  in several flavors, mutexes for implemening circuits with choices, and some cells used
+//  asymmetric C-elements in several flavors, mutexes for implemening<br>
+//  circuits with choices, and some cells used for unconventional implementations<br>
-//  for unconventional implementations (XOR and XNOR gates).
-The previous version of the library
+//  (XOR and XNOR gates).
+The previous version of the library contained a few<br>
-//  contained a few errors that have been corrected, including referencing cells which did no exist
+//  errors that have been corrected, including referencing cells which did no exist<br>
 //  and cell drives not available in all views.
-We hope no errors remain in this revision.
+We hope no errors remain in this revision.<br>
-//  Please contact us in the above e-mail(s) if you feel that something is still wrong.
+//  Please contact us in the above e-mail(s) if you feel that something is still wrong.<br>
-//
+//<br>

 This is a distribution for the ASCEnD-freePDK45 library, developed over the North Carolina State University (NCSU) open source predictive Process Design Kit (PDK) FreePDK 45nm (bulk CMOS).
 The library supports the design of asynchronous circuits.
 ASCEnD stands for "Asynchronous Standard Cells for 'n' Designs".
 The asynchronous design templates supported by the library are from the quasi-delay insensitive (QDI) class, all based on the Null Convention Logic (NCL) paradigm.
 On top of this paradigm, the library developers propose, besides conventional NCL gates, an additional set of gates with behavior dual to NCL, the NCL+ (or NCLP) gates [8].
 The library contains NCL gates as well as NCL+ gates and inverted versions of both these gate types (INCL and INCLP).